whoismonty09/Expense-Tracker-Application-JAVA-/README.md

-# Expense-Tracker-Application-JAVA-
+# Expense Tracker Application (Java)

+## Description
-A Java console-based expense tracker application that allows users to record, view, and store expenses using file handling and object-oriented programming.
+A Java console application to track expenses and store them in a file.

+## Features
+- Add expenses
+- View expenses
+- Save and load from file
+- Calculate total expense

+## Concepts Used
+- OOP (classes & objects)
+- ArrayList
+- File handling
+- Calculations